 Due dates for assignments are listed in

-the weekly schedules on the course web site and the BIOC 311
+the weekly schedules on the course web site and the 311

 not ask for an individual extension to a due date because

-you have a paper due, or three exams, or you lost your disk;
+you have a paper due, or three exams, or your computer crashed;

 due dates are set so that you have plenty of time to complete